Black Knight (Dane Whitman): Avalonian facilities

 While Whitman still has access to Strider and the mystical armor, he has not been seen using the Shield of Night or Sword of Light for some time.

 Miscellaneous

 Whitman has also employed an atomic steed, typically used by the High Evolutionary's Knights of Wundagore, in place of a winged horse at one time.

 Reception

-In 2012, IGN ranked Black Knight 22nd in their "Top 50 Avengers" list.
+Gregory Ellwood of Collider called Dane Whitman a "true Marvel legacy character" and described him as a hero "most fans are still hoping" to see on the big and small screen.
+IGN ranked Dane Whitman 22nd in their "Top 50 Avengers" list.
+Kevin Lee of Screen Rant named Dane Whitman one of the "10 Best Superheroes" created by Roy Thomas.